 The Aviva Community Fund supports causes that make a real difference.

-Since its launch in 2009, the Aviva Community Fund has awarded more than £9.3m of funding to more than 1,800 winners.
-We now give hundreds of organisations across ten countries the chance to win funding to make a difference in their local communities.
+Since 2009, we have given hundreds of organisations across ten countries the chance to win funding to make a difference in their local communities.
+Our community fund is currently running in France, Italy, the UK, Vietnam and Ireland.

 It’s not just about prize funds

 The projects support causes such as environment, health, education and inclusion.
 Winning projects include sports clubs, gardening initiatives, after-school projects and ecological agriculture.

 Through sharing our skills and experience, Aviva seeks to empower projects to help even more people, which is done through roadshows, webinars and digital materials.